 To reduce risks around using your credit card, make sure you have a good understanding of what your credit limit is, how you make repayments, the interest costs when you borrow, and of course look out for any hidden fees and fine print!

-There are a number of benefits of having a credit card that is suitable for you.
+There are a number of benefits to having a credit card that's suitable for you, as well as benefits of having 2 credit cards if you are able to manage more than one.
 Credit cards give the ability to make purchases on demand.
 This is a lot more convenient than using cash.
 They also let you make purchases now and spread the cost of them over time.
 This is particularly helpful in emergencies or times when things are a bit tight.

 If you have an emergency that needs to be paid for, credit cards can be some of the easiest ways to manage through those emergencies.
 If you get an unexpected MOT bill, or need to pay that dental bill, credit cards can also be handy.